srp19/spark-scala/SparkScala/notes/aws/aws-vpc.md

 # VPC

-## Section 8, Lecture 64 (Introduction and Overview)
+## Introduction and Overview

-Amazon Virtual Private cloud lets your proivison logically isolated section of the Amazon Web Services cloud where you can launch AWS services in a virtual network that you define.
+**Amazon Virtual Private cloud lets your proivison logically isolated section of the Amazon Web Services cloud where you can launch AWS services in a virtual network that you define.**

 You have complete control over your virtual networking environment, including selection of your own ip address range, creation of subnets and configuration of route tables and network gateways.

 * RFC 1918 defines 3 private ip address network ranges for use throughout the world
  * 10.0.0.0 - 10.255.255.255 (10/8 prefix)
  * 172.16.0.0  - 172.31.255.255 (172.16/12 prefix)
  * 192.168.0.0 - 192.168.255.255 (192.168/24 prefix)

  Out of which 10.0.0.0 is the largest octet and privdes you with most nummber of ip addresses.
 But when using VPC AWS allows you to use the largest network size of 10.0.0.0/16 CIDR block

 ![Virtual Private Cloud](./images/aws-vpc.jpg)

+>**notes**

-* Network ACLs and security groups can span over subnets.
+* `Network ACLs and security groups can span over subnets`.
 * 1 subnet can span only one availability zone.
-* Subnets can be either public or private.
+* >Subnets can be either public or private.
 You can assign custom IP address ranges in each subnet.
-* You can configure route tables betwee subnets.
-And those route tables will define whether or not a subnet is going to be public or private.
+* _You can configure route tables betwee subnets.
+And those route tables will define whether or not a subnet is going to be public or private_.
 * Yo can create an internet Gateway and attach it to your VPC.
 We can have only one internet Gateway per VPC.
-* Instance security groups are stateful.
-When you allow http into your security group be default http is allowed out of your security group.
+* *Instance security groups are stateful.
+When you allow http into your security group be default http is allowed out of your security group.*
-* Subnet Access control Lists are stateless.
-If you make a rule to allow http into your subnet you also have to create a rule to allow http out of your subnet.
+* <u>Subnet Access control Lists are stateless.
+If you make a rule to allow http into your subnet you also have to create a rule to allow http out of your subnet.</u>

 ### Default VPC vs Custom VPC.

-* Default VPC
+>Default VPC
  * Default VPC is user friendly, allowing you to immediately deploy instances
  * All subnets in default VPC have a route out to the internet
  * Each instance has both public and private IP address